Nate Mitchell’s Mountaintop raises $30M for player-vs.-player games

 “Nate came across as not only a proven leader and a company builder at Oculus, but he’s also a core gamer himself,” Lai said in an interview with GamesBeat.
 “We spent hours talking about our favorite competitive video games.
 And we also spent a lot of time discussing how to build an effective studio culture, and a faster, more agile development process, which I think is actually going to be unique.”

 The company will use the funding to grow the team and continue to develop a world-class tech stack.
-The company is operating remotely, and it has about 35 people now.
+It’s operating remotely, and it has about 35 people now.
 Mitchell said that about a quarter of the team comes from diverse backgrounds, which is better than a lot of other gaming companies but still not satisfactory, he said.
 The studio is likely to hit around 60 people overall.

 “We’re roughly 25% diverse,” he said.
 “That’s great.
-But it’s not success in our mind because we want to be much higher than that.”
+But it’s not success in our mind, because we want to be much higher than that.”

-Lai said he liked the emphasis on diversity, and that is something that Andreessen Horowitz is pushing for all of its portfolio companies.
+Lai said he liked the emphasis on diversity, and that is something that Andreessen Horowitz is pushing for with all of its portfolio companies.

 A growing remote team

 And while the company is hiring, Mitchell said he wants to keep the team small as it works on a single project.
 The company is focused on a consistent cycle of exploration, prototyping, playtesting, and iteration.
-The company has been playtesting the game since the earliest days of the studio, and it’s made a huge difference.
+It has been playtesting the game since the earliest days of the studio, which it says has made a huge difference.

 The company has staff that is spread out across Los Angeles, Seattle, and Raleigh-Durham in North Carolina.